ALO (artist)

 He started his career in the UK capital where he began exhibiting with art galleries and painting external walls.

 ALO also worked in Paris, New York and Berlin.

 He had his first major solo show "Hail to the loser" at Saatchi Gallery in 2014, with which he started a continuous collaboration.
 His second solo show with the Saatchi Gallery was "Exit from Aden" in 2017.

 "Liminal", his most recent solo show at Saatchi Gallery took place in November 2021 - February 2022.

-ALO describes his style as "Urban expressionism".